 Cultural appropriation is a term applied to someone in a dominant group who borrows something distinctive from another culture, especially one that is marginalized, without asking and in order to exploit it.

 In America, typically we hear about cultural appropriation in the sense of white people doing it to people of color (POC).
 And typically what they’re appropriating has been around just forever in that other culture, moving along just fine under the radar of the dominant culture in this country until it’s discovered as the next big fad for white people to seize.
-The appropriators come off looking super-edgy, hip, worldly-wise, and cutting-edge, while the folks in the culture being appropriated gain nothing–not even admiration or greater compassion–through it.
+The appropriators come off looking super-edgy, hip, worldly-wise, and cutting-edge.
+Meanwhile, the folks in the culture being appropriated gain nothing through it—not even admiration or greater compassion.

 I didn’t know any of this back when I was Christian.
-Instead, I knew a great many Christians who observed some Jewish holidays like Passover–with bonus Jesus points awarded for being invited to Passover at the home of a real live Jew.
-Most fundagelicals’ form of glossolalia sounded a bit like what they thought Aramaic sounded like.
-I’m sure a lot of ex-fundagelicals will hear me here when I say that it used to just grind my gears to hear some super-earnest preacher say all the Selahs in a Bible passage, intoning each one as if it was the ultimate divine mic drop.
+Instead, I knew a great many Christians who observed some Jewish holidays like Passover.
+We all got bonus Jesus points awarded for being invited to Passover at the home of a real live Jew.
+Most fundagelicals’ form of glossolalia sounded a bit like what they thought Aramaic sounded like, too.
+It annoyed me to hear super-earnest preachers say all the Selahs in a Bible passage.
+They always intoned each one as if it was the ultimate divine mic drop.
 And I can’t forget that the Rapture scare that snagged me as a convert, “88 Reasons,” was based upon the idea of the Rapture coming during Rosh Hashanah.
+(However: Here’s an interesting paper.)

 Of course, nobody I knew was talking about going all-in on Judaism.
 They weren’t learning the Hebrew language or keeping kosher or adopting any of the hairstyle, dress, or adornment customs.
 They definitely weren’t learning why their beloved clobber verses1 from the Old Testament actually don’t even come close to supporting their culture wars against women’s rights or LGBTQIA rights.
-Nor were they going to start observing the Jewish Sabbath–hell, most of ’em don’t even observe the Christian Sabbath anymore!
-No, Christians in my group just liked some of the trappings of the religion and used them to look extra-Jesus-y to other Christians.
+Nor were they going to start observing the Jewish Sabbath.
+Hell, most of ’em don’t even observe the Christian Sabbath anymore!
+No, Christians in my group just liked some of the trappings of the religion.
+They used them to look extra-Jesus-y to other Christians.

 I am sure that the people using those trappings knew, deep down, that they really weren’t Jews at all.
 It was simply an accident of birth that they weren’t.
-But they thought they could adopt themselves into Judaism–graft themselves into the vine, as it were, as the Bible verse says–and feel just as entitled to their god’s divine favor as his first-chosen children.
+But they thought they could adopt themselves into Judaism.
+They could graft themselves into the vine, as the Bible verse says.
+And from there, they felt just as entitled to their god’s divine favor as his first-chosen children.

 The roots of replacement theology

 Replacement theology is another term for supersessionism that, I think, more adequately conveys what’s going on with this doctrine.
-Simply put, the Christians who buy into this idea think, first, that because Jews decided not to go with Jesus as their messiah, they sorta threw aside their covenant with their god to be his Chosen People.
-(Except if it’s a covenant, as Christians say that it is, it doesn’t matter what the Jews did or didn’t do because their god can’t end a covenant just because one side broke the bargain…except this time, I guess?)
-So now all the stuff the Jews did and had has been transferred to American Christians in America.
+Simply put, it means that because Jews decided not to go with Jesus as their messiah, they abandoned their covenant with their god to be his Chosen People.
+(Except if it’s a covenant, as Christians say that it is, then it doesn’t matter what the Jews did or didn’t do.
+Their god can’t end a covenant just because one side broke the bargain…except this time, I guess?)
+So now Yahweh has transferred all the stuff the Jews once had to American Christians.

 The United Church of God thinks that Americans began thinking of their country as “a New Israel” starting with the colonists.
 That may well be, but regardless, a lot of them sure think it is now.
-You can find entire books written about this exact notion as well, and surveys routinely reveal that American fundagelicals in particular overwhelmingly think that their god has some sort of “special relationship with the USA.”
+You can find entire books written about this exact notion as well.
+Surveys routinely reveal that American fundagelicals in particular overwhelmingly think that their god has some sort of “special relationship with the USA.”

-I really think that the reason for this belief is that something deeply narcissistic about the fundagelical psyche just can’t deal with not being the most special-est, most powerful, and most awesomest tribe ever.
+I really think that the reason for this belief is that something deeply narcissistic about the fundagelical psyche.
+They just can’t deal with not being the most special-est, most powerful, most awesomest tribe ever.

-So when confronted with a theology that clearly points to Jewish people being the Chosen People, American Christians decided that they’d simply step into that position and declare themselves the new ones by fiat–while still admiring Jews enormously, of course.
+So when confronted with a theology that clearly points to Jewish people being the Chosen People, American Christians decided that they’d simply step into that position.
+They’ve declared themselves the new Chosen People by fiat—while still officially admiring Jews enormously, of course.

 How dare they not adore us!